QuantiusBenignus/BlahST/README.md

 * Open the Xfce4 Settings Manager.
 * Navigate to Keyboard → Application Shortcuts.
 * Click on the Add button to create a new shortcut.
-* Enter the name of the shortcut and the command e.g. `/home/yourusername/.local/bin/wsi`  or `.../wsi -c` for using the clipboard.
+* Enter the name of the shortcut and the command e.g. `/home/yourusername/.local/bin/wsi -p`  or `.../wsi` for using the clipboard.
-* (For users of the multi-lingual models, replace `wsi` above with `wsiml` and if using a whisperfile, add the `-w` flag, i.e. `/home/yourusername/.local/bin/wsi -c -w` ).
+* (For users of the multi-lingual models, replace `wsi` above with `wsiml` and if using a whisperfile, add the `-w` flag, i.e. `/home/yourusername/.local/bin/wsi -w` ).
 Finally, to sample the LLM functions, replace `wsi` with `wsiAI`.
 * Press the keys you wish to assign to the shortcut.
 * Click OK to save the shortcut.
- The hotkey to stop speech recording should be done similarly with `pkill --signal 2 rec`.
+ The hotkey to stop speech recording should be done similarly with another key combo and the command `pkill --signal 2 rec`.
 </details>

 <details>